Malayan whistling thrush: Description

 The species is monotypic.
 Its length is 25–26 cm.
 The length of the wings of the male is 14–15 cm.
 The wing length of the female is 13 cm.
 Its weight is 87–105 g.
 The male is mostly black-blue.
 Parts of the head are deep purplish-blue.
 There is a patch of metallic blue in the lesser coverts.
 The male and female are very similar.
 The female is slightly browner and slightly smaller.
 The juvenile is sootier.

 Behaviour and ecology

 Its call is a tseee.
 Its song contains "fluty and scratchy notes".
 Its diet is probably insects.
 Breeding has been observed in March and September.
 The clutch size is 1–2 eggs.
 The eggs are bluish-grey with pinkish-brown specks.
 The nest is built of dried plant material and is in a half-cup shape.

 Status

-The species's population is estimated at 2500–9999 mature and 3500–15000 total individuals.
+The species' population is estimated at 2500–9999 mature and 3500–15000 total individuals.
 The population is suspected to be decreasing.
 The species has areas of undisturbed habitat, but may be threatened by habitat destruction and degradation caused by conversion of forest to agricultural land, water pollution, invasive species and overdevelopment.
 Because the species may have a small range and a small population, the IUCN Red List of Threatened Species has listed it as near threatened.